ryannealmes/apollo-server-slingshot/README.md

 - `webpack`
 - `npm start`

+another option is to use docker

+- `docker run -p 3003:3003 -d apollo-server-slingshot`

+You should be able to access your working graphql server on localhost:3003.

 ## IMPROVEMENTS

-There are loads of things that can be done here, this is just a first attempt to see if I am on the right track.
+There are loads of things that can be done here, this is just a first attempt to see if I am on the right track and if it's something the community is interested in.